OfficeDev/open-xml-docs/docs/how-to-search-and-replace-text-in-a-document-part.md

 ms.date: 11/01/2017
 localization_priority: Priority
 ---
-# How to: Search and replace text in a document part (Open XML SDK)
+# Search and replace text in a document part (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically search and replace a text value in a word